tyang146/BloxorzAI/README.md

 ## Technologies Used
 - Python

+## Getting Started
-- Google Colab or Juypter Notebook
+- Open .ipynb file in Google Colab or Juypter Notebook